Aitia-IIOT/ah5-docs-java-spring/docs/api/authentication/identity-generic-http.md

-# device-discovery IDD
+# identity IDD
 **GENERIC-HTTP & GENERIC-HTTPS**

 ## Overview

-This page describes the GENERIC-HTTP and GENERIC-HTTPS service interface of device-discovery, which enables both application and core/support systems to lookup, register and revoke devices on which the Local Cloud’s systems are running.
-Device representation is not necessary for the base functionalities of a Local Cloud but in certain use cases (e.g. enabling onboarding) is needed.
-It’s implemented using protocol, encoding as stated in the following tables:
+This page describes the GENERIC-HTTP and GENERIC-HTTPS service interface of identity which enables both application and core/support systems to get and release a proof of identity token which also can be verified.
+Furthermore, it also allows a system to change its own credentials.
+It is implemented using protocol, encoding as stated in the following tables:

 **GENERIC-HTTP**